 One last thing you should do is seal any bedding and stuffed animals in plastic bags for several days.
 Lice need human blood to survive and will not live long without it.

 Visit AM/PM Walk-In Urgent Care

 If you find lice in your child’s hair, you are going to want to deal with it right away.
-AM/PM has locations in Bergenfield and North Bergen.
+AM/PM has offices in Bergenfield, Cliffside Park, North Bergen, Norwoord, Englewood, and Allendale.
 We are open until midnight and no appointment is required.
 Just walk right in and we’ll prescribe you the proper treatment so you can get those nasty critters out of your child’s hair.